pactus-project/pactus.org/docs/learn/transaction/fee.md

 # Transactions fee

-In Zarb, the transaction fee is calculated based on the transfered amount.
+In Zarb, the transaction fee is calculated based on the transferred amount.
 The formula is quite simple.

 <span v-pre>